gw-cs2312/gw-cs2312.github.io/examples/sample.md

 ### Course Outline

-  * Weeks 1-3: Introductory C programming
-    * Syntax, memory management, libraries, ﬁle IO
-  * Weeks 4-8: Intermediate Java programming
-    * Quick review, objects, class hierarchies
-  * Weeks 9-14: Advanced Java Topics
-    * GUIs, concurrency/threading, IO, networking, web
-  * Throughout: Software engineering techniques
-    * Requirements, Architecture, Design Principles
+  TBD

 ### Textbook and Resources

 The textbooks for this course are:

-  * **Optional:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 4th edition (August 4, 2010)
+  * **Required:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 4th edition (August 4, 2010)

 You can get the e-book or may want to check Amazon.com for a cheaper copy.